teamkaidee/.dotfiles/python.md

     ```
     - This is actually an alias, but just know that it will spawn a shell.
     - If you do not modify your shell prompt, it will prepend your prompt with the name of the virtual environment.
+    - It's recommended to simply use the Oh My Zsh pipenv plugin
 * You can now run python in the repository with all the required dependencies.

 ### Deactivating virtual environment